restic/restic.net/_posts/2018-09-02-travis-build-cache.md

 using it to run our integration tests on Windows and don't run any cross-compilation.

-We hope that the build cache does not become too large, it is limited for both Travis and AppVeyor.
+We hope that the build cache does not become too large, its size is limited for both Travis and AppVeyor.
+The Go compiler will [delete files which haven't been used recently](https://golang.org/cmd/go/#hdr-Build_and_test_caching), so we hope this is enough to keep the cache size small.
 We'll keep you posted when we discover any problems with this approach.

 Let us know what you think in the comments (which are hosted in [our forum](https://forum.restic.net))!